 Most experts acknowledge that biological factors play an essential role in drug abuse.
 These factors likely determine how the brain responds to these drugs and why such substances are addictive.
 It is thought that by identifying the nature of the biological systems that contribute to drug abuse problems, improved prevention and treatment methods can be developed (Koob 2000; Kuehn 2010; NIDA 2008b).

-All the major biological explanations related to drug abuse assume that these substances exert their psychoactive effects by altering brain chemistry or neuronal activity (in the basic functional cells of the brain).
-Specifically, the drugs of abuse genetic and biophysiological theories explanations of addiction in terms of genetic brain dysfunction and biochemical patterns psychoactive effects how drug substances alter and affect the brain's mental functions neurotransmitters the chemical messengers released by nervous (nerve) cells for communication with other cells dopamine a neurotransmitter present in regions of the brain that regulates movement, emotion, cognition, motivation, and feelings of pleasure; it mediates the rewarding aspects of most drugs of abuse interfere with the functioning of neurotransmitters-chemical messengers used for communication between brain regions.
+All the major biological explanations related to drug abuse assume that these substances exert their psychoactive effects by altering brain chemistry or neuronal (basic functional cell of the brain) activity.
+Specifically, the drugs of abuse interfere with the functioning of neurotransmitters, chemical messengers used for communication between brain regions (see Chapter 4 for details).